 Circulating estradiol and testosterone concentrations have been used as indicators of testicular function in boars (Zamaratskaia and Squires, 2009).
 In the current study, secretion of both hormones was suppressed in DI boars.
 The results of the current investigation are in concurrence with other studies investigating the effects of immunological castration on estradiol production (Zamaratskaia et al., 2008; Kubale et al., 2013).
 For example, Kubale et al. (2013) showed that estradiol concentrations in intact boars began increasing around 19 wk of age and a second immunization against GnRH at that time blocked the increase with concentrations decreasing thereafter.
 Herein, we report that boars given two immunizations had significantly reduced concentrations of testosterone at five wk post second injection compared to control boars, which agrees with results from previous studies (Falvo et al., 1986; Bonneau et al., 1994; Dunshea et al., 2001; Turkstra et al., 2002; Zeng et al., 2002; Zamaratskaia et al., 2008; Kubale et al., 2013; Wicks et al., 2013).
 In general, testosterone concentrations are significantly reduced around 2 to 3 wk after the second immunization (Falvo et al., 1986; Dunshea et al., 2001; Zeng et al., 2002; Wicks et al., 2013).
-Lealiifano et al. (2011) reported that boars receiving only one immunization had significantly greater concentrations of testosterone than boars receiving two immunizations.
+Lealiifano et al. (2011) reported that boars receiving only one immunization had significantly higher concentrations of testosterone than boars receiving two immunizations.
 Moreover, that study showed that in blood collected at slaughter, boars given the second immunization 6 wk prior had significantly greater concentrations of testosterone than boars given the second immunization 2 wk before slaughter.
 These results indicate that the effects of immunization on testosterone secretion decrease with time post second immunization.
-The present study also showed greater concentrations of testosterone at 25 wk of age compared to 20 wk of age in DI boars (1.18 ng/mL and 0.06 ng/mL, respectively).
+The present study also showed elevated concentrations of testosterone at 25 wk of age compared to 20 wk of age in DI boars (1.18 ng/mL and 0.06 ng/mL, respectively).

 The present study is the first to show that testosterone concentrations at 40 wk of age in DI boars are not different from intact or SI boars.
 The study by Lealiifano et al. (2011) indicated that the effects of immunization decline with time, which is clearly shown in the results of the present study.
 Serum testosterone concentrations at 40 wk of age (25 wk post second immunization) indicate that testicular steroid production resumed to levels seen in intact boars.